-A Standardized Patient (SP) is a person carefully recruited and trained to take on the characteristics of a real patient thereby affording the student an opportunity to learn and to be evaluated on learned skills in a simulated clinical environment.
+A Standardized Patient (SP) is a person carefully recruited and trained to take on the characteristics of a real patient thereby affording the student an opportunity to practice and to be evaluated on learned skills in a simulated clinical environment.
 Standardized patients play a key role in medical education.
-They accurately and consistently recreates the history, personality, physical findings, and emotional responses of an actual patient and/or a patient’s significant other.
+They accurately and consistently recreate the history, personality, physical findings, and emotional responses of an actual patient and/or a patient’s significant other.
 Medical students, under the supervision of physician educators, work with standardized patients to practice physical examination, history‐taking, diagnostic, and communications skills.

 During an interaction with a student, the SP may:

 - present case history in response to questioning by the student

 - undergo a limited physical examination at the student’s direction